Skip to main content

 12 Weeks Old

-Bordetella Vaccine (kennel cough)
+Bordetella vaccine (kennel cough)

-Lyme Vaccine
+Lyme vaccine

-Rattlesnake Vaccine
+Rattlesnake vaccine

 16 Weeks Old

-Tests and de-worming
+Prevention, testing and de-worming

 Dogs Cats